Tic-Tac-Dough: GSN (2025–present)

 On the GSN version, the bonus round is a variation of round three.
 The contestant will have 60 seconds to make one Tic-Tac-Dough.
-For each correct or incorrect answer, the dragon will move around the board, trying to block the contestant's path.
-If the contestant gets Tic-Tac-Dough, their winnings are increased to $10,000.
+For each correct or incorrect answer, the dragon will move around the board, trying to block the contestant's path, starting in the center box.
+If the contestant gets 1 Tic-Tac-Dough before time runs out, their winnings are increased to $10,000.
+If they fail to make a Tic-Tac-Dough even if they reach the point where it's not possible to make a Tic-Tac-Dough –which stops the clock and ends the bonus round immediately afterwards– they leave with just the $1,000 that they won.

 Record winnings

 With contestants being able to play until defeated, several Tic-Tac-Dough contestants were able to win over $100,000 on the show.
 Over the course of nine weeks in 1980, Thom McKee defeated 43 opponents and amassed a winnings total of $312,700, including eight cars and over $200,000 in cash – a record at the time.
 One match ended with McKee winning the single biggest pot in the show's history, which reached $36,800 after four tie games against challenger Pete Cooper.

-As a contestant on Tic Tac Dough, McKee won $312,700 (the equivalent of about $ in today's dollars) in cash and prizes over 46 days on the show.
+As a contestant on Tic Tac Dough, McKee won $312,700 in cash and prizes over 46 days on the show.
 He played a total of 89 games, defeating 43 opponents (the remaining games other than his last being drawn), and answered 353 questions correctly.
 His total prizes included eight cars (as winners on Tic Tac Dough were awarded a new car every fifth win), three sailboats, 16 vacations (which he was unable to take), several other smaller prizes, and $200,000 in cash.
 Prior to McKee's record, the most ever won on a television game show was The Joker's Wild contestant Eileen Jason, who won $305,280 ($250,000 of which was won during the 1979 Tournament of Champions).
 McKee was the biggest game show winner in television history for nearly twenty years, until Michael Shutterly won $500,000 on Who Wants to Be a Millionaire on August 25, 1999.

 The wins and consecutive days records were broken by 100% contestant Ian Lygo in 1998, while the winnings record was broken by Michael Shutterly during the original 15-night run of Who Wants to Be a Millionaire in 1999, where he won $500,000.
 McKee still holds the American record for most consecutive games played (100 games, 56 wins), due to the nature of Tic Tac Dough making ties possible (and frequent).
-However, Jeopardy! contestant Ken Jennings (who himself set a new cash winnings record), beat the wins record with 74, and most consecutive days with 75 in 2004–05.
+However, Jeopardy! contestant Ken Jennings (who himself set a new cash winnings record, and later became host of the show), beat the wins record with 74, and most consecutive days with 75 in 2004–05.